 Anne, what’s today’s question?

-Carol: I think the mom’s correct in that the all-or-nothing is playing out here, and that’s an quality and tendency of a Type 4 person in their black-and-white approach to life, either/or.
+Carol: I think the mom’s correct in that the all-or-nothing is playing out here, and that’s a quality and tendency of a Type 4 person in their black-and-white approach to life, either/or.
 There is this, “I’m either successful, and I have the perfect schedule, and it’s all working to my preferences.
 And if that can’t happen, then I will have no schedule.”
 So, that “aha” I think is serving her to see that.
-And in this case, I’m sensing that she’s waiting to certain things to shift or present themselves so she can create that perfect schedule.
-And she’s ignoring the fact that she’s the most gifted in her nature to bring the schedule to the family.
+In this case, I’m sensing that she’s waiting certain things to shift or present themselves so she can create that perfect schedule.
+She’s ignoring the fact that she’s the most gifted, in her nature, to bring the schedule to the family.
 It’s like, “What are you waiting for?
 Do the schedule and perfect it as you move along.”
-It’s like you won’t get it perfect initially, do something, get a schedule in place.
+You won’t get it perfect initially, do something, get a schedule in place.
 Don’t wait for your Type 1 husband, who has less tendency to be structured, to adapt.
 So, suddenly you can say, “Ah, the opportunity for schedule has presented itself.”
-You’ve gotta create that opportunity, you just gotta choose, “I’m gonna start getting scheduled.”
+You’ve gotta create that opportunity, you just have to choose, “I’m gonna start getting scheduled.”

-Anne: And your kids, ages 3 and 18 months, certainly aren’t the ones just to be creating this schedule.
+Anne: Your kids, ages 3 and 18 months, they certainly aren’t the ones to be creating this schedule.

 Carol: No. “Mom, just have a schedule.”